William G. Brownlow

 The Author: E. Merton Coulter was Regents Professor Emeritus of history at the University of Georgia and editor of the Georgia Historical Quarterly.
 He was the first president of the Southern Historical Association and the author or editor of nearly thirty books.

-Stephen V. Ash is associate professor of history at the University of Tennessee and editor of the Journal of East Tennessee History.
+Stephen V. Ash was associate professor of history at the University of Tennessee and editor of the Journal of East Tennessee History.